 Connections add up to three HDMI ports, two USB and a digital audio out.
 Component connections and an LAN port are also available.

 Samsung RU7400 – 65-inch, 55-inch, 50-inch, 43-inch

 The RU7400 has all the same features as the RU7410.
-It’s available in bigger sizes and comes in a black finish, not white.
+It’s available in bigger sizes and comes in a black finish (or Titan Gray), not white.